 - What Compensation Could I Claim After An Accident In The Workplace?

-- Accident At Work Compensation Calculator – Updated July 2021
+- What To Do After An Accident At Work Compensation Calculator – Updated October 2021

-- No Win No Fee Claims Procedure After An Accidents At Work
+- No Win No Fee Claims Procedure And What To Do After An Accident At Work

 A Guide To Procedures After An Accident At Work

 Within this guide, you should find all of the pertinent information related to following the accident at work reporting procedure.
 We answer common questions such as “what to do after an accident at work?”
 This guide is aimed squarely at anyone who has been injured in a workplace accident and wants to make sure they follow the correct accident at work procedure in preparation for making a personal injury claim if it was caused by employer negligence.
 The guide begins by giving an overview of what work-related accidents are, and why reporting them is important, as a failure to follow the proper reporting process can affect your ability to make a claim.

 More guidance on the accident at work procedure

 The guide then moves on to look at specific steps of the process, and this will include informing your employer, recording your accident in the company accident book, and capturing photographic evidence of the cause of the accident.
 Next, we look at how to correctly report an accident, and the reason why reporting your accident is important.
 We also cover the reason for ensuring there is a medical record of your injuries.
 In some cases, you will need to report your accident to the HSE, and we cover this situation as well in this part of the guide.